 Student Background Check

 All students will be required to complete a criminal background check upon formal acceptance in an Health Sciences program.
-The results of the background check will be forwared to the Clinical Affiliations Specialist at Vol State.
+The results of the background check will be forwared to the Clinical Affiliations Specialist at Volunteer State Community College.
 Please take a look at our Background Check Requirements and steps on how to get your results submitted.

 Effective September 1, 2005, students seeking enrollment in designated Health Sciences programs requiring participation in clinical training in area hospitals and related clinics/agencies must provide evidence of a passing score on a background check prior to official acceptance/enrollment into the respective program.
 Either the failure to provide the required background check results by the due date established or the receipt of anything other than a passing score on the background check will make a student ineligible for enrollment in the respective program.
 Background checks are performed at the student's expense.
 Find more detailed information about Student Background Checks.